Drag show returns with wild wild west theme

 “Drag, to me, is very personal.
 It is an art form.
 It is a matter of expression — queer expression,” said anthropology senior Rain Weinstein, a student performer who dropped out following OMA’s email.
 Weinstein said that the outlined violations referenced some aspects of their past performances in the drag show.

 “It’s really unfair.
-Extremely unfair… I can see it as [OMA] trying to defend what events they have left… But at this point, there’s nothing to defend because the soul of drag has been completely gutted out of the performance,” Weinstein said.
+Extremely unfair… I can see it as [OMA] trying to defend what events they have left… but at this point, there’s nothing to defend because the soul of drag has been completely gutted out of the performance,” Weinstein said.

 Ortuño observes that in the current climate, drag and queer expression are increasingly seen as political acts and it’s impacting the way queer students express themselves on campus, even during events intended to safe spaces.
 “It sucks,” Ortuño said.

-“Drag is political because unfortunately being queer has become political… but being queer, drag, and self-expression, it’s just part of life,” Ortuño said.
+“Drag is political because unfortunately being queer has become political… but being queer, drag and self-expression, it’s just part of life,” Ortuño said.
 “Things are changing… everything is just to ensure that we’re allowed to keep doing these things and unfortunately it’s getting a little bit harder.”

-As Ortuño and Weinstein notes, as students face more obstacles to keeping the tradition of self-expression alive, preserving the heart as well as the existence of the drag show is becoming an uphill battle.
+As Ortuño and Weinstein notes, as students face more obstacles to keep the tradition of self-expression alive, preserving the heart as well as the existence of the drag show is becoming an uphill battle.

 Lozandi echoes this sentiment.